useblocks/sphinx-needs/docs/index.rst

-The project team was searching for a small and practical way of managing requirements and more to fulfill the parameters of the `ISO 26262 <https://en.wikipedia.org/wiki/ISO_26262>`_ standard for safety critical software.
+The project team was searching for a small and practical way of managing requirements and more to fulfill the parameters of the `ISO 26262 <https://en.wikipedia.org/wiki/ISO_26262>`_ standard for safety critical software in the Python environment.

 Sphinx-Needs is part of a software bundle, which was designed to support the development of `ISO 26262 <https://en.wikipedia.org/wiki/ISO_26262>`_ compliant software.